 On a recent road trip toward Connecticut, we made a quick detour in Punxsutawney, Pennsylvania, the Weather Capital of the World.
 After wandering through the adorably quaint downtown and saying hello to Phil the weather-predicting groundhog, we headed south toward Gobbler’s Knob.

-Each February, hundreds of visitors and locals alike flock to this wooded location to see Punxsutawney Phil predict the weather.
+Each February, hundreds of visitors and locals alike flock to this wooded location to see Punxsutawney Phil predict when spring will arrive.

 If you’re like me, you’ve probably wondered how it was we decided to trust a small mammal with our weather predictions.

 Apparently, the tradition of Groundhog Day stems from the German’s Candlemas Day.
 Instead of a groundhog, the traditional Candlemas involved a hedgehog.
 But since it was probably a bit difficult for early Pennsylvania Dutch settlers to stumble across a wild hedgehog, they settled on a more easily found groundhog instead.
 The lore went that clear weather on Candlemas would mean a prolonged winter.

 On February 2, 1887, the Pennsylvania settlers celebrated the first Groundhog Day.
 Over the years, the original tradition has evolved.
 Now if the day is sunny and the groundhog sees his shadow we say there will be six more weeks of winter.

 Of course, one of the most well-known parts of the holiday is the groundhog himself, Punxsutawney Phil.
 If you choose to believe local lore, there has only ever been one Punxsutawney Phil.
 Despite the fact that groundhogs only typically live to be six or seven years old, Phil is said to have been sustained for more than 100 years by drinking a special dandelion potion.

 Plan Your Visit to Gobbler’s Knob

 Regardless of the time of year, Gobbler’s Knob is a fun place to stop and experience unique local history.